Robert Louis Stevenson Fellowship 2018

 Queer Words Project Scotland

-In 2018, I will mentor an emerging queer writer as part of Queer Words Project Scotland.
+In 2018, I am mentoring an emerging queer writer as part of Queer Words Project Scotland.
 This exciting project is being coordinated by Ryan Vance and Michael Lee Richardson, and the other mentors are Jo Clifford, Harry Giles and Kirsty Logan.
 It will culminate in the publication of new work by all writers involved, published by 404ink.
 To find out more and/or apply to be a mentee, click here.

 A Mother's Journey (2015) and #BUKA (2016)